Module overview

 Having successfully completed this module you will be able to:

-- Relate morphology to function
+- Relate taphonomy to palaeoenvironmental conditions.

 Syllabus

-Evolution: the problems of origin, radiation, functional adaptation and extinction of fossil groups.
+Macroevolution: The problems of origin, radiation, functional adaptation and extinction of fossil groups.

-Phylogeny: Using fossils to understand the inter-relationships of living groups of animals
+Phylogeny: Using fossils to understand the inter-relationships of living groups of animals.

-Taphonomy: examples of exceptional preservation and their significance for the evolutionary and palaeo-ecological record.
+Taphonomy: Examples of exceptional preservation and their significance for the evolutionary and palaeo-ecological record.

-Palaeoecology: significance and use of fossils in environmental interpretation, palaeoecological methods.
+Palaeoecology: Significance and use of fossils in environmental interpretation, palaeoecological methods.

-Functional morphology: dynamics of flight and swimming in extinct reptiles.
+Functional morphology: Dynamics of flight and swimming in extinct reptiles.
 Evolution of flight.
 Interpretation and handling of data, morphology and evolution in selected groups, e.g. trilobites, cephalopods, brachiopods, bivalves, echinoderms pterosaurs and dinosaurs.

 Learning and Teaching